Can solar and battery power your Perth home during a blackout?

 - A transfer switch or backup switchboard that isolates your home from the grid when backup activates

-Battery systems with backup capability in WA (common options):
+Battery systems with backup capability commonly quoted in WA:

 - Sungrow SBH series with backup output